sim1andre/barebone-wp-theme/README.md

 ####Gulp features

-* Gulp

   **SASS task**
   * Compiling sass into regular css.
   * Adding browser prefixes.
   * Minifying css and adding .min suffix to the filename.

   **Javascript task**
   * Bundle up all your js files into one file.
   * Convert ES6 into ES5.
   * Minifiying js and adding a .min suffix to the filename.